runze1223/MLOW/README.md

 ![paper preview](./fig/New_experiments.png)

 ## ❗ Common Issues
 If you run into any issues, please let us know.
 One common issue is memory usage.
 Our decomposition is precomputed in the dataloader, which is more efficient.
-However, if your GPU memory cannot handle it, you can use our pretrained low-rank components and move the decomposition proccess to the model initialization stage.
+However, if your GPU memory cannot handle it, you can use our pretrained low-rank components and move the inference outside the dataloader.

 We acknowledge Zhijiang Wang’s suggestion by adding experimental results for T=96, K=48, V=10 on iTransformer.
 You can use the folder ‘A simpler version with bounded time-frequency’ to reproduce these results.